EX-Girl: History

 In 1999, the band performed at the Japan Nite event at SXSW in Austin, Texas.
-Around this time Virgin Mega Store and Tower Records noticed eX-Girl and did their part in marketing the new album Kero!
+Around this time Virgin Megastore and Tower Records noticed Ex-Girl and did their part in marketing the new album Kero!
 Kero!
 Kero!.

 The a cappella album Big When Far, Small When Close was released in 2000 via Kirilo's own label Kikipoo Records.
-At the same time eX-Girl released their previous album in Europe, which brought the band to tour the continent for the first time.
+At the same time, Ex-Girl released their previous album in Europe, which brought the band to tour the continent for the first time.
 In July, they toured together with Fantômas, with the help of Mike Patton (Faith No More).
 The band performed in Finland from October to November.

 The group returned to Europe again in 2001, playing at big events such as Denmark's Roskilde Festival.
-At the end of the year, they had their first ever change of line-up as Chihiro quit and Keiko (of Super Junky Monkey) picked up the spot of being eX-Girl's guitarist.
-Before the change though, the original members had a project named PUNK LADY, where they covered Pink Lady's biggest hits. eX-Girl, with the new line-up, toured again in Finland in 2002, before having the chance to support Siouxsie and the Banshees on its tours both in the US and the UK.
-This had a positive effect on their popularity.
+At the end of the year, they had their first ever change of line-up as Chihiro quit and Keiko (of Super Junky Monkey) picked up the spot of being Ex-Girl's guitarist.
+Before the change, though, the original members had a project named PUNK LADY, where they covered Pink Lady's biggest hits.
+Ex-Girl, with the new line-up, toured again in Finland in 2002, before having the chance to support Siouxsie and the Banshees on its tours both in the US and the UK.
+This increased their popularity.

 The line-up continued to change.
-Drummer Fuzuki left eX-Girl in 2003, replaced by Chapple.
+Drummer Fuzuki left Ex-Girl in 2003, replaced by Chapple.
 Kirilo changed her name to Kirilola and Keiko changed hers to Keikos.
-The American-based label Alternative Tentacles released the next album Endangered Species, during which the band used another guitarist named Zorek, though only on tour.
+The American-based label Alternative Tentacles released the next album, Endangered Species, during which the band used another guitarist, named Zorek, though only on tour.
 The album was completed by Keiko's guitar.
 When Keiko returned, the drummer changed once again.
-Despite the changes, the band continued touring in the United States, but time inevitably brought more changes.
+Despite the changes, the band continued touring in the United States, but time brought more changes.
 By the beginning of the year 2006, Kirilola had changed her position from bass to guitar, and the new member Laan Zukioh was the new bassist.
 Later in the summer, Bonb-Chu was found to fulfill his position as drummer.
-With this new line-up the group started their new world tour in October 2006.
+With this line-up the group started their new world tour in October 2006.

 By the summer of 2007, the band flew to Northern Europe and held seven performances over the span of two months.
 Shortly after this final tour, the band announced they would be taking an indefinite hiatus.
 The band went dormant in 2007.
-In 2018, Kirilola announced on their web site that she had reformed the band after returning from climbing Mt.
+In 2018, Kirilola announced on their web site that she had re-formed the band after returning from climbing Mt.
 Hakusan to discover a U.S. record label, Secret Records, wanted to reprint Kero Kero Kero on vinyl.
 Inspired by this, Kirilola searched for two new members and announced their first reunion show in 11 years at Kichijoji GB in Kichijoji, Tokyo on October 18, 2018.